axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

 <h1>The Epiphany</h1>
  <p class="_commentary">Less than a week later, they had it.
 Dave have come running from the nearby lake into the cabin they had rented.
 As Th&uacute;y managed to slow him down she, too, became excited: they were going to start a new company to do pharmaceutical research based on David&rsquo;s brand-as-fortune and Th&uacute;y&rsquo;s business experience and energy.</p>
  <p class="_commentary">Then David started to hesitate, afraid that his previous company was going to come after them and make their lives impossible.
-Even stopped them dead in their tracks even before they had a chance to do anything.
+They would be stopped dead in their tracks even before they had a chance to do anything.
 Th&uacute;y gave him a deep, sustained hug.</p>
  <p class="_speakerb">David&hellip; David!
 They won&rsquo;t come after you if you are not in competition with them.
 They will laugh and let you fry in your own grease.</p>
  <p class="_speakera">Fry in my&hellip; what?
 OK, OK, I get what you mean&hellip;</p>
  <p class="_speakerb">Once you announce that you are not raising any serious capital, they&rsquo;ll laugh.
 I did when you first said it, I did laugh.
 I was convinced that it would take a multimillion dollar lab to make any headway.
 Then you laughed and told me why not.</p>